Ground (electricity): Design

 A standard ground system widely used for mast radiator broadcasting antennas operating in the MF and LF bands consists of 120 equally-spaced, buried, radial ground wires extending out one quarter of a wavelength ($\ \tfrac{ 1 }{ 4 } \lambda$, or 90 electrical degrees) from the antenna base.

-AWG 8 to AWG 10 soft-drawn copper wire is typically used, buried 4–10 inches deep.
+AWG 8 to AWG 10 soft-drawn copper wire is typically used, buried 4–10 in deep.
 For AM broadcast band antennas this requires a circular land area extending from the mast 47-136 meter.
 This is usually planted with grass, which is kept mowed short, as tall grass can increase power loss in certain circumstances.
 If the land area available is too limited for such long radials, they can in many cases be adequately replaced by a greater number of shorter radials, or a smaller number of longer radials.

 In transmitting antennas a second cause of power wastage is dielectric power losses of the electric field (displacement current) of the antenna passing through the earth to reach the ground wires.
 For antennas near a half-wavelength high (180 electrical degrees (Note: An electrical degree is a frequency-relative and material-relative measure of length, with 360 electrical degrees representing one full wavelength, as it appears in the medium the radio waves happen to be traveling through, for whatever radio frequency the waves happen to be oscillating at.
 Hence a quarter-wavelength is $\ \tfrac{\ 1\ }{ 4 } \times 360^\circ = 90^\circ\ ,$ and a half-wavelength is $\ \tfrac{\ 1\ }{ 2 } \times 360^\circ = 180^\circ ~.$)) the antenna has a voltage maximum (antinode) near its base, which results in strong electric fields in the earth above the ground wires near the mast where the displacement current enters the ground.
 To reduce this loss these antennas often use a conductive copper ground screen under the antenna connected to the buried ground wires, either lying on the ground or elevated a few feet, to shield the ground from the electric field.

 In a few cases where rocky or sandy soil has too high a resistance for a buried ground, a counterpoise is used.
 This is a radial network of wires similar to that in a buried ground system, but lying on the surface or suspended a few feet above the ground.
 It acts as a capacitor plate, capacitively coupling the feedline to conductive layers of the soil.